Cades-GitHub/Event-Countdown-APP/README.md

 As a group, we decided to have an app that can tell a user what events are happening in a city or town, as well as the weather for the event.

 To do this we gave the user 6 options to choose from.
 They can pick Concerts, sporting events even Expos.
 After the event was choosen, the user will enter in a city they want and a radius they want from that city.
 At the end they can pick the date for the event.
-Then a window will apear with results of the events they wish to attend.
+Then a window will apear with the results and weather of the events they wish to attend.

 Being over achievers that we are...
 We used 3 APIs for our App.